SamYStudiO/es-theme-next-pixel/README.md

 ### Final words
-**I'm all ears to any suggestions or to add alternative game image/music as i've done it with with system like PSX, Cavestory and others.**
+**I'm all ears to any suggestions or to add alternative game image/music, don't be shy.**

 ### License